Masovian Voivodeship: Politics

 The Masovian voivodeship's government is headed by the province's voivode (governor) who is appointed by the Polish Prime Minister.
 The voivode is then assisted in performing his duties by the voivodeship's marshal, who is the appointed speaker for the voivodeship's executive and is elected by the sejmik (provincial assembly).
-The current voivode of Masovia is Konstanty Radziwiłł.
+The current voivode of Masovia is Mariusz Frankowski.

 The Sejmik of Masovia consists of 51 members.